 Depending on the city where you choose to move to attend a university, the monthly living costs can vary.
 However, most international students can expect to pay an average of €850 each month, which should cover basic expenses.

 When looking for student accommodation in Germany, typical rental prices can begin at €240 a month, but prices can go up to nearly €400 or more if you choose a large city and decide to stay right in the city center.
+Try to compare cities to find the best city for you to live in!
 Something that will help cut down on expenses is to share a flat or a house with a few roommates.
 This way, you can share financial costs such as rent and utilities, along with other expenses like groceries and decor.

 When finalizing your accommodation, always be sure to completely understand your rental agreement.
 This way you can avoid any fees that you aren’t expecting, which could add to your housing cost.